List of recurring The Simpsons characters: Roger Meyers Jr.

-Roger Meyers Jr. (voiced by Alex Rocco in 1990 and 1996–1997, Hank Azaria in 1993–1994) is the current Chairman of I&S Studios, and is the son of Roger Meyers Sr. He distributes the cartoon, which is frequently criticized by parents because of its violent nature.
+Roger Meyers Jr. (voiced by Alex Rocco in 1990 and from 1996 to 1997, Hank Azaria from 1993 to 1994) is the current Chairman of I&S Studios, and is the son of Roger Meyers Sr. He distributes the cartoon, which is frequently criticized by parents because of its violent nature.
 He is a jaded and selfish businessman who has nothing but contempt for the children who comprise his audience.

 In the episode "The Day the Violence Died", when I&S Studios is bankrupted following their trial against Chester J. Lampwick and Bart and Lisa are too late in providing information that could save the company, he tells them condescendingly "Great, mail it to last week when I might have cared.
 I've got cartoons to make."

 He has an obnoxious and short tempered personality.
 This is displayed in his contempt for the writers of Itchy and Scratchy when Abe Simpson becomes the flavour of the month, going as far as physically abusing a fired writer and sending Lisa and Bart a letter filled with explicit and rude language in the process.
 And again when holding auditions for the voice of Poochie.
 After first hiring Otto, he then chooses Troy McClure, telling Otto, "Take a hike you bum", when seconds earlier he was "perfect".

 In "The Itchy & Scratchy & Poochie Show", he creates Poochie in an attempt to bring the show's ratings back up.
 Homer is asked to voice Poochie, and does so.
 The show's ratings plummet, and Poochie is despised.
 He is nearly killed off in the next episode (after only one appearance), but ends up being dubbed over to have returned to his own planet (and died on the way).

 In The Simpsons arcade game mobile, he appears as a boss in the Springfield Mall and uses an axe, a mallet, and bombs that look like Itchy and Scratchy.